Svaramelakalanidhi

-Swaramelakalanidhi is a much celebrated musicological treatise of 16th century Vijayanagara.
+Swaramelakalanidhi is a much celebrated musicological treatise of 16th century the Vijayanagara Empire.
 Authored by Ramamatya in the year 1550, the work is counted among the sangita shastra navaratnas or the nine 'gems' of the theory of Carnatic Music.
 The work's importance lies in the fact that it is more relevant and related to modern practice than the books written prior to it.
 Spread over five chapters, it deals primarily with the theory of raga, describes the melas for the classification of raga -and the different shuddha svaras and vikrta svaras constituting the melas.

 Works by other celebrated contemporaries like Pundarika Vitthala and Somanantha also deal with similar themes, namely the description of ragas, their classification under melas and the enumeration of the shuddha and vikrta svaras constituting the melas.
 Minor ideological difference can however be discerned among these works.

 The author

 Ramamatya was the grandson of the illustrious Kallinatha (the author of an authoritative commentary to Sarngadeva's Sangita Ratnakara).
 He was also the royal composer and architect at the court of king Ramaraja.
 He described himself as abhinavabharatacharya and todara-malla (meaning "the hero (malla) who wears the honorific anklet (todar)").
 The Kannada term means hero (malla) who wears the honorific anklet (todar).
 The last epithet is however, usually interpreted by some as alluding Todarmal, a minister in the Mughal emperor Akbar's court, the anachronism notwithstanding.